nccgroup/ScoutSuite/README.md

 with us as we find time to work on, and improve, the tool.
 Feel free to report a bug with details (please provide console output using the `--debug` argument), request a new feature, or send a pull request.

-The project team can be contacted by writing to <scout@nccgroup.com>.
+The project team can be contacted at <scout@nccgroup.com>.

 **Note:**